pairshaped/curlingio-docs/docs/accounting/accounting-transactions.md

 ### Important Limitations

-- **No Historical Data** - Transactions are only recorded from the date you configure your accounting codes forward.
-Past orders/payments/refunds are not backfilled.
+- **Account Codes Required** - Transactions are only recorded when account codes are enabled in Club Settings.
+If you disable account codes, transaction recording stops and cannot be backfilled if you re-enable them later.
 - **Premium Required** - If your Premium subscription lapses, no new transactions will be recorded (but existing transactions remain accessible).
 - **Immutable Records** - Once recorded, accounting transactions never change.
 If you modify account codes, only future transactions are affected.